oroinc/platform/src/Oro/Bundle/EntityBundle/Resources/doc/client-side/entity-structure-data-provider.md

 Direct definition of `fieldsFilterer`, `optionsFilter`, `exclude` and `include` options have higer priority over defined in used `filterPreset`.
 That allows customise filter configuration for certain provider.

 ### Entity tree
-Data provider has magic property `entityTree` that returns linked objects.
+Data provider has magic property <a name="entity-tree">`entityTree`</a> that returns linked objects.
 It allows to navigate over entities and their relations.
 ```js
     console.log(provider.entityTree);
     { // list with enumerable entities